CyberneTech/FinSightAI/README.md

 -  Controllers call the microservices to perform the user authentication, preference management and investment insight generation, the user auth data and preference data is fetched from the FinSightAi Mongodb database.
 - FinSightAI-LLMService requests integrated LLM API (gpt 3.5-turbo), providing investment advice, according to user preference and current market trends.

+## Scalability and Performance Optimization
+- Microservices Architecture, deployed as independent units to allow for horizontal scaling in response to varying demand.
+Promotes resilience and agile deployment with a focus on discrete business functionalities.
+- Rate Limiting, ensures resource availability and consistent service quality by limiting the number of API requests
+- The use of a NoSQL database like MongoDB supports horizontal scaling and can handle large volumes of unstructured data.
+- Implementing caching to minimize calls to external APIs, mitigating latency and load, with independent scalability of the caching layer.
+- Integrating an API Gateway to efficiently handle traffic surges, providing load balancing and routing.

 ### Microservices

 - **FinSightAI** : service encompasses user authentication and financial profile management.
 It is designed to secure user sessions and personalize financial services based on user preferences.